Senzing/mapper-base/README.md

 The [base_variants.json](base_variants.json) contains the following lists ...

+- **BAD_VALUES** A list of bad values such as "null" will will be ignored when creating composite keys.
+- **ATTRIBUTE_CATEGORIES** A grouping of standard attributes that will be used when creating composite keys.
 - **ORGANIZATION_TOKENS** A dictionary of tokens that indicate a company name.
 - **PERSON_TOKENS** A dictionary of tokens that indicate a person name.
 - **STATE_CODES** A dictionary of raw values to ISO state code.